finbourne/lusid-sdk-java/sdk/docs/LegalEntitiesApi.md

     LegalEntitiesApi apiInstance = new LegalEntitiesApi(defaultClient);
     String idTypeScope = "idTypeScope_example"; // String | Scope of the legal entity identifier type.
     String idTypeCode = "idTypeCode_example"; // String | Code of the legal entity identifier type.
     String code = "code_example"; // String | Code of the legal entity under specified identifier type's scope and code.
 This together with stated identifier type uniquely   identifies the legal entity.
     List<String> propertyKeys = Arrays.asList(); // List<String> | The property keys of the identifiers to delete.
 These take the format   {domain}/{scope}/{code} e.g. \"LegalEntity/CreditAgency/Identifier\".
 Each property must be from the \"LegalEntity\" domain.
 Identifiers or identifiers not specified in request will not be changed.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to delete the identifiers.
 Defaults to the current LUSID system datetime if not specified.
 Must not include an effective datetime if identifiers are perpetual. try {
-      DeletedEntityResponse result = apiInstance.deleteLegalEntityIdentifiers(idTypeScope, idTypeCode, code, propertyKeys, effectiveAt);
+      DeletedEntityResponse result = apiInstance.deleteLegalEntityIdentifiers(idTypeScope, idTypeCode, code, propertyKeys) .effectiveAt(effectiveAt)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling LegalEntitiesApi#deleteLegalEntityIdentifiers");